menu

 Real Estate

-Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Monarch Village neighborhood.
-A whopping 85.6% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.3% of the neighborhoods in the U.S. Everything here just feels new.
-In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
-In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.
+Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Monarch Village neighborhood.
+A whopping 79.7% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.4% of the neighborhoods in the U.S. Everything here just feels new.

 Diversity

-Did you know that the Monarch Village neighborhood has more Jamaican and African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Monarch Village neighborhood has more Jamaican and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.9% of this neighborhood's residents have Jamaican ancestry and 9.2% have African ancestry.
+In fact, 3.2% of this neighborhood's residents have Jamaican ancestry and 10.4% have Sub-Saharan African ancestry.

 The Neighbors

 The neighbors in the Monarch Village neighborhood in Stockbridge are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 74.1% of the neighborhoods in America.
-In addition, 6.5% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 60.8% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 71.8% of the neighborhoods in America.
+With 17.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 64.1% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Monarch Village neighborhood, 51.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 19.4% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (16.0%), and 13.5% in manufacturing and laborer occupations.
+In the Monarch Village neighborhood, 39.1% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 24.6% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (22.2%), and 14.1% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages